Welcome to our Maths pages!

-Please visit the Maths Calculation Policy page to find out how Mathematics is taught across the school, which calculation methods are used and how you can support your child in their learning at home.
+Please visit the Maths Calculation Policy page to find out how mathematics is taught across the school, which calculation methods are used and how you can support your child with their learning at home.
+This page provides links to our Calculation Policies for Addition, Subtraction, Multiplication and Division, the PowerPoints from our most recent parent curriculum presentations and videos demonstrating the methods taught, narrated by our wonderful pupils.

 Maths Curriculum Overview